 from Products.CMFCore.interfaces import IFolderish def hasTabs(self): """Determine whether the page itself, or default page, in the case of folders, has setting showTabs set true.
 Show tab setting defined in dynamicpage.py. """ page = self.context try: if IFolderish.providedBy(self.context): folder = self.context default_page_helper = getMultiAdapter( (folder, self.request), name='default_page') page_name = default_page_helper.getDefaultPage(folder) page = folder[page_name] except: pass tabs = getattr(page, "showTabs", False) return tabs

-Setting the default page can be done by calling the
+Setting the default page can be done as simply as setting a

-setDefaultPage on the folder, passing id of the default
+attribute on the folder to the id of the default page:

 More information can be found in

 Add to your content type class:

 def canSetDefaultPage(self): """ Override BrowserDefaultMixin because default page stuff doesn't make sense for topics. """ return False

 If you need to have a view for few individual content items only, it is best to do this using marker interfaces.

 - Register a view against a marker interface

 - Assign this marker interface to a content item using the Zope Management Interface (ZMI)